-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All our pupils benefit from high quality teaching throughout the school.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ÎÎÎ Î All our pupils benefit from high quality teaching throughout the school.
 High quality training is a high priority at school for all our staff.
 Learning experiences are differentiated to meet pupils learning needs.
 Progress of pupils is monitored and recorded using: Arbor class observations and records book scrutiny reviewing the impact of interventions analysis of assessment data feedback from parents and pupils.
 Staff attend training to improve our subject knowledge and expertise to help us to support pupils effectively.
-Our teachers and teaching assistants access training and support to help them work effectively to support and challenge pupils.
+Staff use an SEND tracker to review the progress and attainment of pupils with special educational needs each term.
+Staff scaffolding Our teachers and teaching assistants access training and support to help them work effectively to support and challenge pupils.
 We use a multi-sensory approach where possible which particularly benefits children who are dyslexic or show dyslexic characteristics.
 Pupils with additional needs have regular sensory/brain breaks to participate in heavy muscle work.
+The progress and attainment of individual pupils is discussed at termly Pupil Progress Meetings.